Title I, Part A

 Title I, Part A of the Elementary and Secondary Education Act (ESEA) is the largest federally funded education program that provides financial assistance to local school systems and schools to ensure that disadvantaged students have the opportunity to receive a high-quality education and reach proficiency on challenging state academic standards and assessments by providing additional academic support and learning opportunities.
 School systems must apply for the Title I, Part A grant every year and eligibility is based on a school’s Free and Reduced Meals (FARMs) rate.
 For more information, please click here to visit the CCPS Title I webpage.

-What are the Benefits of Title I?
+What are the benefits of being a Title I school?

-- Additional teachers and aides
+- Additional teachers and instructional assistants

-- Additional training for school staff
+- Additional professional development opportunities for staff

 Families play an important role in their child’s education as well as prepare them for academic achievement and lifelong learning.
 Schools, families, and the community must be actively involved in developing strong programs and policies that support the academic success of every student.
 The Title I District Level Family Engagement Plan outlines the strategies that will be used to promote an equal partnership between the school and home.